chef-partners/azuredevops-chef/README.md

-    -t, --tasksdir [directory]  Path to the tasks folder --tfxpath [path]            Path to the TFX executable --tscpath [path]            Path to the TSC executable -h, --help                  output usage information
+    -t, --tasksdir [directory]  Path to the tasks folder --tfxpath [path]            Path to the TFX executable --tscpath [path]            Path to the TSC executable --tslintpath [path]         Path to the TSLint executable -h, --help                  output usage information

   Commands:

+    lint [options]           Lint the Typescript files
     copylibs                 Copy libraries to extension tasks
     taskdeps                 Iterate around the tasks and install dependencies compiletasks [options]   Compile the typescript tasks into JavaScript